skranz/RelationalContracts/README.md

 # Relational Contracts

-Author: Sebastian Kranz, Ulm University

 This package allows to characterize the equilibrium payoff set in repeated games (and more general stochastic games) that describe long term relationships between two parties.
 It will be introduced in two blog posts.

 ### Installation